Canonically consistent quantum master equation for proton-transfer reactions: Model and Formalism

 where $H_{\text{TAA}}$ denotes the bare molecular Hamiltonian, $H_B$ the bath Hamiltonian, $H_{SB}$ the system–bath interaction, and $H_{\text{ren}}$ the renormalization term.

 The bare TAA Hamiltonian representing the proton-transfer reads, using atomic units with $\hbar=1$, as

 where $\mu_{\text{TAA}}$ is the reduced mass and $V_{\text{TAA}}(q)$ is the double-well potential.
-In Eq.~\eqref{eq:HTAA}, an original two-dimensional potential of Ref.~\citenum{Doslic1999} has been reduced to a one-dimensional form~\cite{Fischer2023}.
-In that reference, details and parameters referring to $H_\text{TAA}$ can be found.
+Note that in Eq.~\eqref{eq:HTAA}, an original two-dimensional potential of Ref.~\citenum{Doslic1999} has been approximated by a one-dimensional form.
+This one-dimensional form had been suggested in Ref.~\citenum{Fischer2023}, where all relevant parameters referring to $H_\text{TAA}$ can be found.
+Moreover, Ref.~\citenum{Fischer2023} provides a justification for the one-dimensional model, which closely resembles the lowest vibrational transition energy and the classical activation barriers of the original two-dimensional potential, this way leading to very similar system dynamics\cite{Fischer2023}.
 In the eigenbasis $\{|n\rangle\}_{n=0}^{N-1}$ of $H_\text{TAA}$, the proton-transfer coordinate $q$ can be written as

 with matrix elements $q_{nm}=\bra{n}q\ket{m}$.
 These matrix elements define the $N\times N$ matrix representation of $q$ in the truncated eigenbasis.
 Table~\ref{tab:matrixelements} in Appendix~\ref{tabels} lists $q_{nm}$ for $N=6$ in atomic units, computed in the absence of system--bath coupling.